Frequently Asked Questions

 What is your cancellation policy?

-This topic is so important the we have created a separate page for our cancellation policy.
+This topic is so important for your health that we have created a separate page for our cancellation policy.
 Please let us know if you have any questions.

 What do I do for medical emergencies?

 If you have a medical emergency, please go straight to the emergency room.
-Your primary care physician should respond to all emergencies.
-If your situation is not resolved, you may call for further advice.
-Emergency phone calls are billed at $275 up to 30 minutes and then prorated at $275 per hour thereafter.
+Your primary care physician should respond to all medical emergencies.

 How do I get my prescriptions refilled?